dbroadhurst/aws-cognito-react/README.md

 ![Signed In](https://s3-us-west-2.amazonaws.com/union25-public/cognito.png)

 ## Roadmap
 Currently signin, signout, signup and confirmation are supported with other features to follow.
-Next will come change password
+Next I will ass change password followed by SMS confirmation